Uncertainty components in profile likelihood fits: Equivalence between the covariance and nuisance parameter representations

-For any value of $\vec\theta$, the estimators of the nuisance parameters and their covariance are given by Eqs.~\ref{eq:NPfit} and~\ref{eq:NPcov}.
+For any value of $\vec\theta$, the estimators of the nuisance parameters and their covariance are given by Eqs.~(\ref{eq:NPfit}) and~(\ref{eq:NPcov}).
 The estimator $\hat{\alpha}$ is given by the product of the differences between the measurements and the model, $m_i - t_i(\vec\theta)$, and a factor $Q$ determined only from the initial systematic and experimental uncertainties.
 This factor can be calculated from the basic inputs to the fit.
 Nuisance parameter pulls ($\hat{\alpha}_r$) and constraints ($\sqrt{\text{cov}(\hat{\alpha}_r, \hat{\alpha}_r)}$) can thus also be calculated $a$ $posteriori$ in the context of a POI-only fit in covariance representation, without explicitly introducing $\vec \alpha$, $\vec a$ in the expression of the likelihood, from the same inputs as those defining $C$.

-For completeness, this procedure can be repeated first minimizing over $\vec{\theta}$ for given $\vec{\alpha}$, substituting the result into Eq. (\ref{eq:chi2np}), and minimising the result over the nuisance parameter $\vec{\alpha}$.
-This yields the total NP covariance matrix as
+This procedure can be repeated first minimizing over $\vec{\theta}$ for given $\vec{\alpha}$, substituting the result into Eq.~(\ref{eq:chi2np}), and minimising the result over the nuisance parameter $\vec{\alpha}$.
+This yields the NP covariance matrix elements as

 with

 while the covariance between the NPs and POI is given by